 During our visit, we tried three products.
 The two whiskies included the easy-drinking Pier 1, which is aged for 3 months in Sauternes casks, and the Pier 2, which is aged in St-Emilion casks that impart smoky notes.
 We also loved the Moon Gin, a London dry style gin infused with botanicals such as juniper, goji berry, and coriander.
 They have since released a rum, and their aged whiskey is slated for release in 2020.

-See the Basilica of Saint Michael and its bell tower
+See the Basilica of Saint Michael

 The Basilica of Saint Michael is impossible to miss because you can see its famous bell tower piercing the sky from just about anywhere in the city.
 The Basilica itself was built from the late 14th century through the 16th century.
 The interior of the Gothic church is worth a visit for its pulpit that shows St. Michael slaying the dragon and its 17 side chapels, but it’s the view from the bell tower that’s the real draw.